ottokruse/generative-ai-toolkit/README.md

 mcp_client = McpClient(agent)
 ```

 When you instantiate the `McpClient` it will look for an MCP configuration (`mcp.json`) to load MCP servers.
+All MCP servers from the configuration will be added as tools to the agent automatically.

-By default it searches for `mcp.json` in the current working directory first, and then in `~/.aws/amazonq/mcp.json` (which is the Amazon Q config path).
+To load the configuration, `mcp.json` in the current working directory is tried first, and then `~/.aws/amazonq/mcp.json` (which is the Amazon Q config path).
+If both do not exist, no tools will be added to the agent.

 You can also provide the path to `mcp.json` explicitly upon instantiating the McpClient: